 These questions inform Goodyear's work, ultimately exploring the possibilities of how an artwork might intervene in the ‘normal’ regime of vision, whilst exploring questions on materiality and process.
 The relationship of beholder to artwork is addressed by toying with the viewing experience, whether that is achieved through using physical materials like canvas, ink, charcoal, graphite, paint, and photographs of physical paint palettes, by working digitally to produce virtual abstract paintings, or by combining both in phygital approaches.
 These different ways of making, as well as chronicling process within process, explore polarities; of the intentional and unintentional, digital with physical, production with reproduction, and what might be described as ‘authentic’ with ‘inauthentic’.
 And, during 2022 to 2023, this work has been funded through the prestigious award of the Pollock-Krasner Foundation grant.

-Alison was awarded her practice led PhD by Camberwell, Chelsea, Wimbledon Graduate School, University of the Arts London in 2017.
-This research practice examines the threshold between aesthetic and banal absorption in painter to painting relationships drawing on the theories of Denis Diderot, Michael Fried and David Joselit.
+This painting practice connects with Goodyear’s research as evolved from her practice led PhD research, completed at Camberwell, Chelsea, Wimbledon Graduate School, University of the Arts London (2017), supervised by Professor Malcolm Quinn and Professor Daniel Sturgis.
+This research examines the threshold between aesthetic and banal absorption in painter to painting relationships, drawing on the theories of Denis Diderot, Michael Fried and David Joselit.
 It achieves this through a collaborative address to and from painting practice.